Journal entry for Interest on Drawings is to record the interest income.

 How do you record Interest on drawings?

-Interest on drawings is income to the Partnership firm.
-So, we will credit the incomes and gains as per the golden rules of accounting.
+Interest on drawings is income for the partnership firm.
+So, we will credit the income and gains according to the golden rules of accounting.

 Is Interest on drawings debited or credited?

-Interest on drawings will be on the credit side in Partnership’s books.
+Interest on drawings will be on the credit side in the Partnership’s books.

 Is interest on capital debited?

-Interest on capital is also a relating concept.
-Such interest is a expenditure to the business and will be debit in the journal entry.
+Interest on capital is also a related concept.
+Such interest is an expenditure to the business and will be debited in the journal entry.
 Refer to Capital Interest JE.

-Will Withdrawal of Cash for Office Use falls under Drawings?
+Will the Withdrawal of Cash for Office Use fall under Drawings?

 Nope.
-Withdrawal of cash for office use is for business operations.
-So, the transaction will not fall under personal drawings category.
+Withdrawing cash for office use is for business operations, so the transaction will not fall under the personal drawings category.

-Drawings comes only if the funds or assets used for personal purpose.
+Drawings come only if the funds or assets are used for personal purposes.

 Why is Interest on drawings income?

 The Interest charge on drawings compensates the Interest payable on External borrowings.
-The extent of the capital withdrawn from the business needs to be sourced from Lenders like Banks, Financial Institutions, etc. Such Borrowings attract Interest.
-So, there will be a interest charge on the drawings and is income receivable from the partner to the entity.
+The extent of the capital withdrawn from the business must be sourced from Lenders like Banks, Financial Institutions, etc. Such Borrowings attract Interest.
+So, there will be an interest charge on the drawings, which is income receivable from the partner to the entity.

 Summary: